Taking Courses Over the Summer

 - All appropriate course work from the first degree will apply to the second degree.
 These credits will be indicated on the academic record during the student's first term of enrollment as a second-degree student.
 Students must earn a minimum of 30 new credits, at least half of which must be earned for the second major toward the second degree while enrolled in the Dietrich School.

 - The deadline for reinstatement is August 15 for the fall term, December 15 for the spring term, and one week before the beginning of classes in the summer term or sessions.
-An application fee of $45 is required.

 Students transferring into the Dietrich School from another college or university must apply through the Office of Admissions and Financial Aid.
-After acceptance, the Office of Student Records evaluates the student’s previous coursework to see how it equates to the Dietrich School general education requirements.
+After acceptance, Student Records evaluates the student’s previous coursework to see how it equates to the Dietrich School general education requirements.
 Students can receive a maximum of 18 non-Dietrich School credits towards graduation from the Dietrich School.
 Students admitted as of fall 2019 can transfer an unlimited number of non-Dietrich School credits.

 Students who transfer from a two-year school may transfer no more than 60 credits.
 Students who transfer from a four-year school may transfer up to 90 credits.
 If 60 or more credits have been earned at a four-year school (e.g. an institution that grants bachelor's degrees), no transfer credit will be granted for credits earned subsequently at a two-year school (e.g. a community college or an institution that only grants associate's degrees).
 All students must earn their final 30 credits toward a Dietrich School degree and at least half of the credits for their majors, minors, and/or certificates while enrolled as a Dietrich School student.